 The EMG signals were processed using a custom-built Matlab script in MATLAB (R2019b, The Math Works Inc.) program.
 The raw EMG signals for the complete task duration were separated into four sections (one for each box lifting exertion).
 Only the EMG signals for lifting exertions starting from the right-hand side of the participants (Box 1 and 2) were considered for the muscle activity analysis.
+We only considered the dominant side of the participants as previous studies showed that the dominant side effect is not significant for muscle activation patterns for healthy cohorts [34-37].
 These EMG signals, including the MVC trials, were demeaned, notch filtered, and band-pass filtered at 10-400 Hz.
 The 60 Hz equipment noise and its harmonics were also attenuated.
 The filtered signals were full-wave rectified and smoothed using a moving average window of 25 frames.
 Then, the smoothed signals were normalized with respect to the maximum amplitude of the MVC signal to minimize between-subject or between-muscle errors.
 The N-MAV was then calculated for each trial using a 200 ms window with 100 ms overlap and resampled into 100 data points, with each data point representing 1% of the TTC of the box lifting exertion.
 Each exertion consisted of two peaks of neuromuscular dynamics, with Peak 1 representing the occurrence instance of maximum muscle torque during the acceleration phase and Peak 2 representing the occurrence instance of maximum deceleration phase of the lifting.